plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/workflow_08.04.2025/implementation_status.md

    - ✅ Portfolio-level exposure management
 9. ✅ Developed prototype backtesting framework in the workflow directory
 10. ✅ Created unit tests for the backtesting framework
-11. 🟡 Currently working on integrating the position sizing enhancements with the core strategy
+11. ✅ Completed the integration of all position sizing components with the core strategy
+12. ✅ Designed integration with performance monitoring systems
+13. ✅ Created visualization tools for strategy performance analysis

 Our immediate next tasks are:

-1. Complete the integration of all position sizing components with the core strategy
-2. Move the backtesting framework from prototype to production code
+1. Move the backtesting framework from prototype to production code
-3. Integrate the backtesting framework with actual trading strategies
+2. Integrate the backtesting framework with actual trading strategies
-4. Consolidate test directories to improve maintainability
+3. Consolidate test directories to improve maintainability
-5. Design integration with performance monitoring systems
+4. Implement the performance monitoring system based on the design
+5. Develop the visualization tools based on the design specifications
-6. Create visualization tools for strategy performance analysis
+6. Create integration tests for the monitoring and visualization components

 ## Backtesting Framework Implementation Plan